Kazenzi/The-robotic-farmer/README.md

 Agriculture today faces several challenges:
 - Lack of trust and transparency between stakeholders.
+- Absence of mechanized systems to respond to changing conditions.
 - No proof of proper farming conditions, leading to wrongful accusations.
 - Limited access to reliable, data-driven decision-making tools.